apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Alter/ALTER-TABLE-PROPERTY.md

 This statement is used to modify the properties of an existing table.
 This operation is synchronous, and the return of the command indicates the completion of the execution.

+Modify the properties of the table, currently supports modifying the bloom filter column, the colocate_with attribute and the dynamic_partition attribute,  the replication_num and default.replication_num.

 grammar:

 ```sql
 ALTER TABLE [database.]table alter_clause;
 ```

-The alter_clause of property supports the following modification methods
+The alter_clause of property supports the following modification methods.

+Note:

+Can also be merged into the above schema change operation to modify, see the example below

 1. Modify the bloom filter column of the table